dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ### Openshift Container Storage

 - Openshift Container Storage (OCS) serves as the distributed block storage subsystem to persist data for the containers in the Openshift platform.
-Each OCS node needs to be equipped with the direct-attached SSD/NVMe disk.
+Each OCS node is equipped with the direct-attached SSD/NVMe disk.

 ### Docker Registry